What Is Lemon Law and Why Should Every Car Owner Know It

 • Florida mandates manufacturers cover vehicles within the first two years if substantial defects arise.

-California is arguably the state with the strongest consumer protections in place, whether you’re buying a new car or any other product.
+California has some of the strongest consumer protections in place.
 It applies to both new and used vehicles, so long as they are still under the warranty issued by the original manufacturer.

 Key Signs Your Car Might Be a “Lemon”